Structure-Aware Computing, Partial Quantifier Elimination And SAT: Structure-Aware SAT solving

-So, the success of modern CDCL solvers can be attributed to using the generic structure of a \ti{resolution proof}.
+So, the success of Chaff-like CDCL solvers (e.g.~\cite{berkmin,minisat,picosat} and many others) can be attributed to exploiting the basic structure of a \ti{resolution proof}.
 Unfortunately, this is not enough to exploit the fine structure of the \ti{original formula}.
 Assume, for instance, that $F$ specifies equivalence checking of combinational circuits $M'$ and $M''$.
 As mentioned in Section~\ref{sec:eq_check}, if $M'$ and $M''$ are structurally similar, a short resolution proof of their equivalence is obtained by deriving clauses relating their internal points.
 However, CDCL solvers are not structure-aware enough to produce it.
-In particular, if $M'$ and $M''$ are \ti{identical} multipliers, proving $F$ unsatisfiable by a CDCL solver may take hours despite the existence of a short resolution proof (that is linear in $|F|$).
-One can address the problem above by designing SAT solvers able to exploit the structure of the original formula.
-So, instead of a single general-purpose solver, one designs multiple SAT algorithms for particular applications.
-Arguably, the technique introduced by \sasat facilitates such design.
+For instance, if $M'$ and $M''$ are \ti{identical} multipliers, proving $F$ unsatisfiable by a CDCL solver may take hours despite the existence of a short resolution proof (that is linear in $|F|$).

+One can address the problem above by designing SAT solvers that can exploit the structure of the original formula.
+The existing structure-aware SAT-algorithms are typically CDCL-solvers with heuristics tuned to a particular application (see e.g.~\cite{circ_sat1,circ_sat2}).
+SAT algorithms based on \sasat should be quite different from CDCL solvers.
+And as we argue below, \sasat has powerful features that can make such algorithms much more structure-aware.